Game intel

 Shift the veil between Sanctuary and Hell in the all-new, chaos-fueled Infernal Hordes and their relentless Chaos Waves.
 Unleash deadly Chaos Perks and hunt do…

-If your objective text refuses to advance after you unlock perks, start here.
+If the objective text refuses to advance after you unlock perks, start here.
 This is the most common and most fixable version of the bug.
+If you are still figuring out the perk system itself, our War Plans and Chaos Perks guide covers how to slot them correctly.

-This works because the quest often is not failing at the reward step; it is failing at the flag that confirms you actually equipped the perk.
-Re-equipping forces the game to check the condition again.
-Seasonal hotfixes improved that behavior, but did not remove every edge case, especially on characters created around launch week.
+This works because the quest usually is not failing at the reward step — it is failing at the flag that confirms you actually equipped the perk.
+Re-equipping forces the game to recheck the condition.
+Blizzard’s patches improved this behavior, but they did not remove every edge case, especially on characters created around launch week.

-If a normal relog does not fix it, back out further and do a short realm swap.
-Enter an Eternal Realm character or simply load another character, return to the main menu, then go back to your seasonal character.
-Players have reported that this hard refresh catches the tracker more reliably than a simple town portal or menu reopen.
+If a normal relog does not fix it, do a harder refresh: load a different character, back out to the main menu, then return to your seasonal character.
+That full reload catches the tracker far more reliably than a town portal or simply reopening the menu.

-Another common stall happens at the board interaction in Kyovashad.
-If the board does nothing, or the quest marker remains active after you interact with it, treat it like a phasing problem before assuming your character is permanently broken.
+The other common stall happens at the board interaction in Kyovashad.
+If the board does nothing, or the quest marker stays active after you interact with it, treat it as a phasing problem before assuming your character is broken.

-The reason this helps is simple: fragment bugs usually come from the scene not spawning properly, not from your inventory or damage output.
-If the room loaded in a bad state, staying inside it rarely fixes anything.
+The logic is simple: fragment bugs come from the scene not spawning correctly, not from your inventory or damage.
+If the room loaded in a bad state, staying inside it will not fix anything.
 A clean re-entry gives the game another chance to generate the missing interactables.

 FinalBoss // Gear